 Don't Clean Headphone/Auxiliary Jacks By Blowing Into It

 Our first instinct to clean out any electronic port is all too often to blow into it.
 However, blowing into the ports of your electrical devices can do more harm than good.

 The saliva and water droplets in your breath will cling inside the jack.
-There’s also a chance that the sugars or bacterias from our mouths could corrode the connection.
+There's also a chance that the sugars or bacteria from our mouths could corrode the connection.